apache/tapestry-5/54_RELEASE_NOTES.md

 The `Alert` class and the `Alerts` component now support rendering raw HTML instead of just plain text.

+## Page Preloading

+It is now possible to pre-load pages at system startup time by making contributions to the new PagePreloader service.
+Pages can be pre-loaded only in development, only in production, never, or always.

 # Breaking Changes:

 ## Charset for Assets